Golubhat/Word-Encoder-and-Decoder/README.md

 # Word-Encoder-and-Decoder
-Converts text into codes and restores it back using saved binary/JSON/CSV dictionaries with metadata.
+Takes a text file, encodes it into codes, and generates a dictionary with metadata in binary, JSON, and CSV formats.
+It can also take an encoded file & using the saved dictionary/metadata, decode it back to the original text.